 “Training the Next Generation of LGBT Psychotherapists in LGBT-Affirmative Psychotherapeutic Healing While Enriching LGBT Cultural Life in Los Angeles.”

 In 2006, I was hired to be the Director of the Antioch University LGBT Specialization in Clinical Psychology, the first such master's of psychology program of its kind in the country.
 Over the last 9 years, a dedicated staff and myself have developed a vetted curriculum of affirmative psychotherapy that provides lesbian, gay, bisexual, and transgender clients the deserving and trained care that they need and deserve.
-Based on accepted principles of affirmative therapy develped by the American Psychological Association and 30 years of research and development in LGBT-Affirmative psychology, the LGBT Specialization is unique in its appreciation of LGBT Liberation and LGBT Spirituality issues and its novel integrative synthesis of Jungian-Freudian depth psychology with strength-based approaches.
+Based on accepted principles of affirmative therapy developed by the American Psychological Association and 30 years of research and development in LGBT-Affirmative psychology, the LGBT Specialization is unique in its appreciation of LGBT Liberation and LGBT Spirituality issues and its novel integrative synthesis of Jungian-Freudian depth psychology with strength-based approaches.

 Core, Affiliate, and Adjunct Faculty are active practitioners of LGBT affirmative psychotherapy on the ground, bringing their rich experience and full understanding of the need for competitive LGBT clinical training.